wazuh/wazuh-documentation/source/quickstart.rst

 Operating system
 ^^^^^^^^^^^^^^^^

-Wazuh central components can be installed on a 64-bit (x86_64/AMD64) Linux operating system.
+You can install the Wazuh central components on a 64-bit (x86_64/AMD64) Linux system.
 Wazuh recommends any of the following operating system versions:

 .. list-table::